 -Rather, the Church banned early translations because they were done "unofficially" and without proper Church oversight.
-They contained many errors and the Church banned them to protect the people from bad translations just as the Jehovah's Witnesses have a bad translation today. [if only they protected us from some of the bad translations we have today :-) ]
+They contained many errors and the Church banned them because they were bad translations - just as the Jehovah's Witnesses have a bad translation today, filled with many errors, some of the deliberate (if only we were protected from some of the bad translations we have today).

 There are many more myths, but what happened is that they worked there way into the consciousness of many people, even today.

 Another factor in perpetuating the myth is the confusion that ensued after Vatican II in the 60's.
 If you want to read about some of that, you can in previous posts I have made here and here.
 Suffice it to say that many problems in the Church were amplified after Vatican II, including Biblical teaching.

 So, are Catholics discouraged from reading the Bible?
 ABSOLUTELY NOT!

 In fact, here are a few pertinent quotes from through the ages about the Bible: